kunjgit/GameZone/Games/Mole/readme.md

 ## **Description 📃**

-- The Whack-a-Mole game is a classic arcade game implemented using HTML, CSS, and JavaScript.It has a special mario theme.
+- The mole game is a classic arcade game implemented using HTML, CSS, and JavaScript.It has a special mario theme.
 Players must whack or hit moles that randomly pop up from holes and avoid piranha plants on the screen.
 The game features a simple and intuitive user interface.

 ## **functionalities 🎮**